-VirtualBox Only Showing 32-bit & NO 64-bit Versions - Simple Fix
+VirtualBox Only Showing 32-bit and NO 64-bit Versions (Easy Fix)

 Only see 32-bit and no 64-bit versions of operating systems as options while creating a new virtual machine in Oracle's VM VirtualBox?